 Brian is a litigation attorney experienced in a wide range of topics.
-He regularly represents individual companies, school districts, and insurers.
-The diverse nature of his practice can sometimes require him to be arguing a teacher termination appeal one day and investigating the scene of a vehicular accident the next.
+He regularly represents individuals, companies, boards of education, and insurers.
+The diverse nature of his practice may find him arguing a teacher termination appeal one day and investigating the scene of a vehicular accident the next.

 Brian is a native of Wapakoneta, Ohio.
 He and his wife, Jane, reside in Miamisburg with their two daughters.

 - J.D., University of Toledo, magna cum laude, (1996) Order of the Coif

 - Supreme Court of Ohio

 - United States Court of Appeals for the Sixth Circuit

 - United States District Court Southern District of Ohio